ENCCS/intermediate-mpi/content/derived-datatypes.rst

 Packing and unpacking
 ---------------------

-MPI offers the possibility to pack and unpack data of the basic datatypes into a single contiguous memory buffer, *without* first having to define a corresponding datatype.
+MPI offers the possibility to pack and unpack data of known datatype into a single contiguous memory buffer, *without* first having to define a corresponding datatype.
 This can be an extremely useful technique to reduce messaging traffic and could help with the readability and portability of the code.
-The resulting packed buffer will be of type ``MPI_Packed`` and can contain any sort of heterogeneous collection of basic datatypes recognized by MPI.
+The resulting packed buffer will be of type ``MPI_PACKED`` and can contain any sort of heterogeneous collection of basic datatypes recognized by MPI.